mviereck/x11docker/README.md

-# x11docker: Run X11 GUI applications and desktop environments in docker on a separate X server, preserving container isolation.
+# x11docker: Run X11 GUI applications and desktop environments in docker.

- - Useful to avoid security issues concerning X forwarding.
-Secure sandboxing of X11 GUI applications.
+ - Much faster than widespread SSH and VNC solutions.
- - Can either open a new X display, or can use xpra and Xephyr to show dockered GUI applications on your host X display.
-(Can also share your host display to have least overhead, but that is not mentioned for secure sandboxing.)
+ - No dependencies inside of docker images - run any GUI applications in docker.
- - Doesn't have any dependencies inside of docker images - can run any GUI applications in docker.
+ - Secure sandboxing of X11 GUI applications.
+Preserve container isolation using a separate X server.
+Avoids security issues concerning X forwarding.
  - Sound with pulseaudio is possible.
  - Hardware accelerated OpenGL rendering is possible.